Is Coquitlam a good place to live? Check these statistics first.

 - People ages five and up are required to wear masks in all public indoor spaces.

-- Encouraging their residents to remain informed about the current virus updates through an email subscription, following Coquitlam's social media accounts, downloading CoquitlamConnect mobile app, or signing up for PRC E-news.
+- Encouraging their residents to remain informed about the current virus updates through an email subscription, following Coquitlam's social media accounts, downloading the CoquitlamConnect mobile app, or signing up for PRC E-news.

 The government does more to prevent covid transmission from rising again.
 You may check them on Coquitlam's site.